Tapha/Java-Cohort-Aug-26/Exercise-From-Memory-to-SOLID.md

 ## Questions

 1. Which parts of this code are likely stored on the **stack**?
+The main() method and the local variable user
 2. Which object is created on the **heap**?
+The new user object
-3. What does the variable `user` refer to?
+3. What does the variable `user` refer to? user refers to the user object on the heap
-4. When `main()` finishes, what can eventually happen to the `User` object?
+4. When `main()` finishes, what can eventually happen to the `User` object? it can become eligible for garbage collection
 5. In your own words, explain this line:

 ```text
 An object is structured memory.
 ```
+an object is memory organised into named information such as email and name

 ---